In this article:

 Find a doctor

-If you want to talk to a professional about your mental health and wellness, our providers are here for you.
-You can connect with your provider in-person or virtually.
-Swedish Virtual Care connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
-If you need to find a doctor, you can use our provider directory.
+Whether you require an in-person visit or want to consult with a doctor or behavioral health specialist virtually, you have options.
+Swedish Express Care Virtual connects you face-to-face with a nurse practitioner who can review your symptoms, provide instruction and follow-up as needed.
+If you need to find a physician, caregiver or advanced care practitioner, you can use our provider directory.